cp3402-students/cp3402-2021-site-cp3402-2021-team10/README.md

 What is this site?

 This is a working site design and implementation for the Townsville Jazz Club.
 The Jazz club is a small demographic consisting of mainly older people.
-The site is designed around the main requirement to suit this audience.
+The site is designed around the main requirement to suit this audience and with the intention to attract a younger audience.